axelarnetwork/axelar-contract-deployments/sui/README.md

 Deploy the gateway package:

+>   Before deploying the gateway package, make sure to deploy the Utils package.
 -   By querying the signer set from the Amplifier contract (this only works if Amplifier contracts have been setup):

 ```bash